 A port town full of history and charm, Port Chalmers captures your heart on the first visit.
 High above the hum and beeping of the container terminal, Flagstaff Lookout offers a panoramic view from Otago Peninsula’s Taiaroa Head, Aramoana at the harbour mouth, to the historic Scott Memorial high on the hill on the other side of town.
-While straddle trucks move containers like sugar cubes below, the stylish stone buildings of the main street beckon.
-The banks, tailors, pubs, boarding houses and stables of the late 1800s have been transformed into cafes and restaurants along with vintage clothing and collectables shops and other quirky businesses.
-There’s even a supermarket, chemist and convenience store.

 The Port Chalmers Golf Club celebrates its centenary in 2014.
 The future is looking excellent for this club run by hard working volunteers who take a generous approach to junior members, have deep roots in the local community, welcome visitors, use Facebook, and best of all they have Emerson’s Beer on tap.

 It’s one of the most beautiful 9 hole golf courses in the South Island.
 With native bush edging the fairway and extensive native plantings, bird song is never far away.
 Visitors are very welcome and cruise ship passengers arriving at Port Chalmers are well catered for with a free pick up service, and inexpensive charges for green fees and equipment hire.

 Located in the old Port Chalmers Post Office on the waterfront, adjacent to the cruise ship wharf, this maritime museum provides a window into the region’s nautical past.
 With collections covering commercial fishing, shipping, Antarctic exploration and social history, the objects, archives, photographs, manuscripts and books here provide an invaluable resource for research while offering a stimulating display for visitors.